Economics for Busy People

 We Cooperate Because We Choose To

-We Cannot Eliminate All Inequality, But We Can Stop Picking Favorites
+We Can’t Eliminate Inequality, But We Can Stop Picking Favorites

 Short Answer: We Make Markets Moral Through Our Choices